Let’s Talk About Common Sense For A Moment

 If you think those are the same thing, stop right now.
 Go back and read it again with the intent to discover the difference between the two.
 Don’t continue reading until you get it.

-Now that you have thought about it and realize that stopping the dog from pulling involves punishing the behavior of pulling as opposed to the alternative which is based in reinforcing the behavior of maintaining a slack leash (you didn’t cheat did you and read ahead?), you have also realized that it is always better to work with your dog in situations where you can use positive reinforcement.
+Now that you have thought about it and realize that stopping the dog from pulling involves punishing the behavior of pulling as opposed to the alternative which is based in reinforcing the behavior of maintaining a slack leash (you didn’t cheat did you and read ahead?), you have also realized that it is always better to work with your dog in situations where you can use positive reinforcement if you are trying to teach the dog what you want him TO do.

 All new behaviors that you want to see more of should be taught using positive reinforcement.